cavo789/blog/blog/XXX/git-precommit/index.md

 ## Let's play by creating a demo

-We'll create a new temporary folder, run `git init` to initialize a project and create a Docker image and run a container for our demo.
+We'll create a new temporary folder, run `git init` to initialise a project and create a Docker image and run a container for our demo.

-First, run `mkdir /tmp/hooks && cd $_` then run `git init` to initialized our folder as a repository (we'll work offline but, yes, to use git pre-commit hooks, we need a git project).
+First, run `mkdir /tmp/hooks && cd $_` then run `git init` to initialise our folder as a repository (we'll work offline but, yes, to use git pre-commit hooks, we need a git project).

 We'll need three files, a `Dockerfile` to create our Python Docker image, a `compose.yaml` to set some settings and `main.py` as a Python example script.